Jenni-Foued/holberton-system_engineering-devops/README.md

 # holberton-system_engineering-devops

-# Description
+## About

-*This repository is made during my studies at Holberton school, each project contains files that represents solutions to giving tasks*
+This repository is made during my studies at Holberton school, each project contains files that represents solutions to giving tasks

-# What is the shell?
+### Shell

 **Shell** is a program which processes commands and returns output, like bash in Linux.
 Terminal is a program that run a shell, in the past it was a physical device (Before terminals were monitors with keyboards, they were teletypes) and then its concept was transferred into software, like Gnome-Terminal.